Albuquerque is getting more and more great dining options. My top restaurant recommendations from my last few trips include:

 Gruet Winery: At 8400 Pan American Freeway NW, in Albuquerque, is the winery and tasting room for this well-known producer of sparkling wines since 1987.
 I really enjoyed their dry sparkling wine and Grand Reserve rose sparkling wine.
 Their vineyard is 100 miles south of Albuquerque but the winery and tasting room is in town.
 They also make a few still wines including a Chardonnay, a Pinot Noir and a Rhone style Syrah.

 Los Poblanos Historic Inn & Organic Farm: This is a stunning property, set on 25 acres, north of downtown Albuquerque and Old Town at 4803 Rio Grande Blvd.
 NE., in an area known as Los Ranchos de Albuquerque.
-Their Merienda restaurant is open for breakfast (which is included in the room rate) and for dinner from Wednesday to Sunday.
+Their Campo restaurant is open for breakfast and for dinner from Wednesday to Sunday.
 The ingredients come from their farm and other local purveyors.
 Reservations are open to non-guests based on availability.
 There are special events plus cooking classes.
-Bon Appetit ranked it a Top 10 Hotel for Food Lover’s in America.
+Bon Appetit ranked it a Top 10 Hotel for Food Lover’s in America and in 2020 Chef Jonathan Perno was named a James Beard Award Semifinalist for Best Chef Southwest.

 The Nob Hill neighborhood has some great options.